JustinLuft/GradShowcase/README.md

 ---

-Made with 💻 by Justin, Chi, Sarah
+Made by Justin Luft, Chi Nguyen, and Sarah Criswell.